Introduction

 .listen(3000)

-console.log("server started on port 3000")
+console.log('server started on port 3000')

-- Created a virtual server in
+Create a virtual server configuration in /etc/nginx/sites-enabled/kiiyurus.space

 server {